What You Need to Know about Becoming a Dancesport Makeup Artist

 I’ve always loved dance and makeup and at one point in time the two crossed paths.
 I was both a dancer and a makeup artist.

 I became truly passionate about makeup when I was working as a dancer.
 I remember trying to recreate the makeup looks of the older dancers.
 They always looked fabulous and on point with everything.
-Of course, now I know that was a mistake and that I should have played more with my imagination, but I was trying to learn from somewhere.
+Of course, now I know that was a mistake and that I should have played more with my imagination.
+I was trying to learn from somewhere.
 Later on, I developed my own style.

 Becoming a makeup artist